Our 2015 Winner!

 Having only gotten into craft beer a little over a year, Jordon has approached the hobby with passion and fervor.
 He is exactly the type of person who your beers will "speak too".

-Brittney is the morning TV anchor for Local 22 WVNY and Local 44 WFFF as well as host and producer for the weekly TV segment, 'What's on Tap?', a segment aimed to educate beer drinkers on how Vermont craft beer is made.
+Brit is the host and producer of the weekly TV segment, 'What's on Tap?', aimed to educate beer drinkers on how Vermont craft beer is made.

 If you are reading this, chances are Evan sold you beer.
 Evan was the buyer at the B-Dubs for the three years and he is psyched to try some rocking homebrews!